CraigKelly/dmk/README.md

 ## Building

+`dep` manages dependencies in the vendor directory.
+Although the project began with `godep` (which is/was an excellent tool), we're switching to `dep` in anticipation of it becoming the de facto dependency managment tool for Gophers.
+In addition, switching to `dep` before it's the standard seem like a good way to give back to the Go community.

-`godep` manages dependencies in the vendor directory.
-You shouldn't need to worry about this if you are building with the `Makefile`.
+You shouldn't need to worry about dependencies if you are building with the `Makefile`.
 Also note the fact that we use `make` to build `dmk`.
 We are serious about using the correct build tool for the job.

+Yes, we currently regenerate `version.go` too frequently.
+If we ever get a single contributor or pull request, we'll make it better :)

-You should also have Python 3 installed (for `script/update` and for the test script `res/slow`).
+You should also have Python 3 installed (for `script/versiongen` and for the test script `res/slow`).

 `make dist` will build cross-platform binaries in `./dist`.
 Yes, we commit them